carolynvs/carolynvanslyck.com/_posts/2018-06-24-interview-brain-dump.md

   </figcaption>
 </figure>

-Last year I spent a silly amount of time interviewing for senior Go developer positions (100% remote).
+Last year I spent a silly amount of time interviewing for remote senior Go developer positions working on upstream Kubernetes.
 I'm not sure if I landed my current position on the Azure Containers team at Microsoft because of my interviewing skills.
 In fact it may have more to do with [my cluster decorating](http://carolynvanslyck.com/blog/2017/10/all-the-pretty-little-ponies/) to be quite honest, but I'm not so cool that I won't take all help that I can